MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 - Windows 10
 - Windows 11
 ---
 # Secure Surface Dock ports with Surface Enterprise Management Mode (SEMM)

 ## Introduction

-Surface Enterprise Management Mode (SEMM) enables IT admins to secure and manage ports on Surface Dock 2 or Surface Thunderbolt 4 Dock by configuring UEFI settings in a Windows Installer configuration package (.msi file) deployed to compatible Surface devices across a corporate environment.
+SEMM for Dock enables IT admins to secure and manage ports on Surface Dock 2 or Surface Thunderbolt 4 Dock by configuring UEFI settings in a Windows Installer configuration package (.msi file) deployed to compatible Surface devices across a corporate environment.

 ### Supported devices

 Managing Surface Dock 2 or Surface Thunderbolt 4 Dock with SEMM is available for docks connected to Surface Book 3, Surface Laptop Studio (all generations), Surface Laptop 5, Surface Laptop 4, Surface Laptop 3, Surface Laptop Go (all generations), Surface Pro 9 & Surface Pro 9 with 5G, Surface Pro 8, Surface Pro 7+, Surface Pro 7, Surface Pro X. These compatible Surface devices are commonly referred to as **host devices**.
-A package is applied to host devices based on if a host device is **authenticated** or **unauthenticated**.
-Configured settings reside in the UEFI layer on host devices enabling you—the IT admin—to manage compatible Surface Docks just like any other built-in peripheral such as the camera.
+A package is applied to host devices based on whether a host device is **authenticated** or **unauthenticated**.
+Configured settings reside in the UEFI layer on host devices, enabling you—the IT admin—to manage compatible Surface Docks like any other built-in peripheral, such as the camera.

->[!TIP]
->You can manage Dock ports only when the dock is connected to one of the following compatible devices: Surface Pro 9, Surface Pro 9 with 5G, Surface Studio 2+, Surface Pro 8, Surface Laptop Studio, Surface Book 3, Surface Laptop 5, Surface Laptop 4, Surface Laptop 3, Surface Pro 7+, and Surface Pro 7.
-Any device that doesn't receive the UEFI Authenticated policy settings is inherently an unauthenticated device.

 ## Scenarios

 Restricting Surface Dock 2 or Surface Thunderbolt 4 Dock to authorized persons signed into a corporate host device provides another layer of data protection.
 This ability to lock down Surface Docks is critical for specific customers in highly secure environments who want the functionality and productivity benefits of the dock while maintaining compliance with strict security protocols.
-SEMM used with Surface Dock 2 or Surface Thunderbolt 4 Dock is useful in open offices and shared spaces especially for customers who want to lock USB ports for security reasons.
+SEMM used with Surface Dock 2 or Surface Thunderbolt 4 Dock is helpful in open offices and shared spaces, especially for customers who want to lock USB ports for security reasons.

-- **Granular USB-C Disablement.** Managing USB-C ports with their support for DisplayPort and USB Power Delivery provides more options beyond disabling all functionality.
+- **Granular USB-C Disablement.** Managing USB-C ports with their support for DisplayPort and USB Power Delivery provides more options beyond turning off all functionality.
 For example, you can prevent data connectivity to stop users from copying data from USB storage but retain the ability to extend displays and charge the device via a USB-C dock.
 Beginning with Surface Pro 8, Surface Laptop Studio, and Surface Go 3, these options are now available via the SEMM PowerShell scripts.

 -**Dynamic USB-C Disablement.** USB-C disablement is a new feature that enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
 When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever Surface Laptop Studio 2 is undocked or connected to an unauthorized dock.
 This means that when your users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
 However, when they go off-site, they can still connect to a dock to use accessories or a monitor but cannot use the USB ports to transfer data.

-As described in the following sections, Managing USB-C ports in these scenarios first requires enrolling your host devices and Surface dock into SEMM.
-Once enrolled, configure USBB-C disablement following the instructions in [Manage USB ports on Surface devices](manage-usb-ports-on-surface.md)
+As described in the following sections, Managing USB-C ports for these scenarios involves the following tasks:
+- Provision (aka enroll) your host devices and Surface dock into SEMM via an .msi package generated by UEFI Configurator.
+- Create a separate .msi package containing the UEFI policy settings for "Authenticated" and "Unauthenticated" devices.
+- Configure Granular USB-C Disablement or Dynamic USB-C Disablement via Powershell scripts following the instructions in [Manage USB ports on Surface devices](manage-usb-ports-on-surface.md).

 ## Configuring and deploying UEFI settings for Surface Docks